Dhamra

-Dhamra (or Dhamara) is a small community on the banks of the Dhamra River in the Bhadrak district of Odisha state, India.
+Dhamara is a Town and Notified Area Council In the Bhadrak district of Odisha state, India.
+Dhamara was constituted as an NAC on 13 March 2024.
+It is a small community on the banks of the Dhamra River in the Bhadrak district of Odisha state, India.

+History

 They were Shoodars before independence, as it's in history.
 Others believe they're descendants of Clan Loot.
 It developed as a port around the 15th century AD.
 The port was used for the coastal trade between northern Odisha and Kolkata to the northeast, and continued to be used to a small extent after independence in 1947.
 During April, 1998, an agreement was signed to develop the Port of Dhamara, about seven kilometers away on the coast of the Bay of Bengal, as a deep water port.